 Air Bending Force Chart Background

 The air bending force chart records the standard lower die V width and required bending force corresponding to the bending of different sheet metals, and has already become a general specification in the industry.

 Each press brake manufacturer decided to use the V-width based on their own experience.

-At that time, Amada collected and summarized the experience data of customers from all walks of life around the world, and finally made the following most authoritative bending force chart for bending process.
+At that time, Amada collected and summarized the experience data of customers from all walks of life around the world, and finally made the following most authoritative bending force chart for the bending process.

 Through this bending force chart, you can easily know the minimum bending pressure, minimum flange length and bending radius corresponding to different V openings when bending mild steel and stainless steel.